 (c) Site and Service Updates.
-As necessary, the Museum may send you Site announcements and updates.
+As necessary, the Museum may send you Site or App announcements and updates.
 The Museum communicates via e-mail with you to provide requested services and to resolve issues relating to your account.

 6. MUSEUM'S CONTACT ADDRESS FOR PRIVACY QUESTIONS

 Should you have questions about this policy or Museum's information collection, use and disclosure practices, you may contact us as follows:

 Museum of Science and Industry, Chicago

 5700 S. Lake Shore Drive

 We will use reasonable efforts to respond promptly to requests, questions or concerns you may have regarding our use of Personal Information about you.
 Except where required by law, the Museum cannot ensure a response to questions or comments regarding topics unrelated to this policy or the Museum's online privacy practices.

 This policy was last updated May 26, 2015.

 The Museum of Science and Industry is committed to respecting the privacy of donors.